IgniteUI/igniteui-docfx/en/components/grids_templates/column_selection.md

 ### Basic usage

 #### Interactions
 All of the presented columns are [`selectable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#selectable) by default.
-With that being said, in order to select a column, we just need to click on the targeted one, which mark it as [`selected`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#selected).
+With that being said, in order to select a column, we just need to click on one, which will mark it as [`selected`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#selected).

 > [!NOTE]
 > [`Multi Column Headers`](multi_column_headers.md) don't reflect on the [`selectable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#selectable) input.
 The [`IgxColumnGroupComponent`]({environment:angularApiUrl}/classes/igxcolumngroupcomponent.html) is [`selectable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#selectable), if at least one of it's children has that behaviour enabled.
 In addition, the component is marked as [`selected`]({environment:angularApiUrl}/classes/igxcolumngroupcomponent.html#selected) if all it's descendents are [`selected`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#selected)